WooCommerce: Purchasing Power Parity (PPP) Discounts

 Rodolfo, what about scams and bad people?

 These will always be part of online commerce.
-I’m probably going to get some people to enter random billing countries to get a discount – but I believe their orders will fail as PayPal/Stripe won’t recognize that country.
+I’m probably going to get some people to enter random billing countries to get a discount – but I believe their orders will fail as PayPal/Stripe won’t allow them to pay if the billing country doesn’t match.
 If this check fails, no problem whatsoever.
 These transactions will be definitely less than the amount of people all over the world that can now afford my courses.

 Rodolfo, can I have the full WooCommerce PPP code?